BrightcoveOS/android-plugin-guide/README.md

 Brightcove Plugin Guide for Android
 ===================================

-This guide illustrates writing Brightcove Player for Android plugins.
+This guide illustrates writing *Brightcove Player for Android* plugins.
 At a high level, a plugin integrates with the player by listening for and emitting events.
 A plugin can listen to events from the player and from other plugins.
 A plugin can emit events for the player and for other plugins.

-A plugin should register with the SDK when they are instantiated.
-To register a plugin should emit a `REGISTER_PLUGIN` event with a `PLUGIN_NAME` property.
+A plugin should register with the SDK when created.
+To become registered, a plugin should emit a `REGISTER_PLUGIN` event with a `PLUGIN_NAME` property.
 For example:

     Map<String, Object> properties = new HashMap<String, Object>();